ArrowrIcon Home icon

 Custard

 Custard powder always seemed to be available.
 It came in a tin just marked 'Custard'.
 I suppose it was a way of preserving eggs.
-So it was custard with everything - or nearly everything.
-It was usually thin and watery.
+So it was custard with everything - or nearly everything, but it was usually thin and watery.

 Peter Johnson